Norah Jones: Additional projects and collaborations

 In January 2007, Jones recorded a live session at Abbey Road Studios for Live from Abbey Road.
 The episode, on which John Mayer and Richard Ashcroft also appeared, was aired on UK Channel 4 and on the Sundance Channel.
 She appeared twice on the PBS series Austin City Limits, on November 2, 2002, and October 6, 2007.
 The latter appearance was the season opener.

 In a change of direction predating The Fall, Jones (referring to herself as "Maddie" and virtually anonymous in a blond wig) sang and played guitar with rock band El Madmo.
 The band consists of Jones, Daru Oda and Richard Julian and released an eponymous album on May 20, 2007.

 In 2008, she recorded a duet with A Tribe Called Quest front man Q-Tip, titled "Life Is Better" from his "Renaissance" LP.

 Jones appears in Herbie Hancock's 2007 release River: The Joni Letters, singing the first track, "Court and Spark".
 This album won the Grammy Award for Album of the Year at the 50th Grammy Awards in 2008; Jones was credited as a featured artist, her ninth Grammy win.

 Jones is one of the participants in the so-called "Hank Williams Project" overseen by Bob Dylan, and reportedly including contributions from Willie Nelson, Jack White, Lucinda Williams, and Alan Jackson.
 On March 31, 2008, Jones commemorated the 20th anniversary of The Living Room with a midnight performance at the intimate Manhattan music venue where the singer got her start.
 She played a new song entitled "How Many Times Have You Broken My Heart" and explained that it originated from newly found Hank Williams lyrics she was asked to put to music.
 Jones also performed the song in late 2008 on Elvis Costello's talk/music television series, Spectacle: Elvis Costello with....

 Jones was a judge for the 5th annual Independent Music Awards, supporting independent artists' careers.

+Jones sang on the song "Dreamgirl" on The Lonely Island album Incredibad which came out in 2009.